pookleblinky/lifescripts/readme.md

 suggested dose of cardio beyond which diminishing returns kick in (https://well.blogs.nytimes.com/2015/04/15/the-right-dose-of-exercise-for-a-longer-life/).

-Dice Kettlebell: roll 2d6, multiply by a number.
+Dice Kettlebell: What I had been doing was: roll 2d6, multiply by a number.
 Do that many swings.
-Can attach it to the above coin results, say tails = 10, heads = 25.
+I decided to simplify this a bit by just increasing the multiplier and rolling one die.

 Basically: I am enjoying the hell out of adding all this randomness to my life.
 I want to add more, hence this project.